 Also Read: Which CRM is Right for You?

-Both SugarCRM and Salesforce are highly flexible and nearly infinitely customizable, but they both require a dedicated developer or team who can work directly on the product to full expand all of the features.
-Both companies make it really easy to start learning the product with support and training—most of which is self-guided, as in the case of Salesforce’s Trailhead.
+Both SugarCRM and Salesforce are highly flexible and customizable, but they both require a dedicated developer or team who can work directly on the product to harness all of the features.
+Both companies make it easy to start learning the product with support and training—most of which is self-guided, like Salesforce’s Trailhead.
 This means that the team has to either have an existing IT department with resources to help extend the tools or the resources to hire help.

 Of course, neither SugarCRM nor Salesforce is the only option for flexible and extensible CRM software.
-If neither of these have what you’re looking for, or you’re still looking around, visit our Product Selection Tool or click on the image below to get free reviews, recommendations, or to compare tools.
+If neither of these systems have what you’re looking for, or you’re still looking around, visit our CRM software page or click on the image below to get free reviews, recommendations, or to compare tools.